Dr Cody Porter

 About me

-I have taught both Psychology and Criminology at the University of Portsmouth.
-My main area of specialism focused upon mental health and offending behaviour.
-Formerly I was the Programme Area Leader (PAL) for postgraduate distance learning studies, overseeing the masters programmes.
+I have taught both Psychology and Criminology at the University of Portsmouth, the University of South Wales, and the University of Essex.
+My main area of specialism focuses on mental health and offending behaviour.
+Formerly, I was the Programme Area Leader (PAL) for postgraduate distance learning programmes.
 Prior to becoming the PAL, I was the Student Wellbeing and Engagement Coordinator alongside my academic role.
 This involved supporting student wellbeing and monitoring and promoting student engagement.
-I have coordinated various modules such as Understanding Criminology, Essential Skills for Criminologists, Forensic Psychology and Mental Health and the masters Dissertation module.
-At UWE Bristol I teach across several module and co-coordinate the Forensic Psychology Module.
+I have coordinated various modules such as Understanding Criminology, Essential Skills for Criminologists, Forensic Psychology and Mental Health, Research Methods and the postgraduate Dissertation module.
+At UWE Bristol I teach across several modules and lead the Forensic Psychology teaching.

 Area of expertise